enomeno01/Movie-Reccomendation-System/README.md

 Note: You must write the full name of the movies and check the excel files for the full name of the movies.

 How its work : Run the code and then write full name of the movie in console section.

+This project is example for the Collaborative Filtering in the Recommendation Systems.